Neoncluster/Applesoft-PACMAN/README.md

 - Play it online for average performance: 1.Go [Apple2TS with disk image inserted](https://anomixer.github.io/apple2ts/?color=color&speed=ludicrous#https://raw.githubusercontent.com/anomixer/Applesoft-PACMAN/refs/heads/main/Applesoft%20Pacman%20by%20Philip%20Lord.po), 2.
 Select ApplesoftPacman (original version) or PacmanOptimized (fast version), 3.
 Select Fast Speed in-game.

-# Performance Optimizations (By WARP AI & Claude 4 Sonnet Model):
+# Performance Optimizations from the folker (By WARP AI & Claude 4 Sonnet Model):

 An optimized version (`Pacman OPTIMIZED.txt`) has been created to address major performance bottlenecks in the original code.
 The original version requires emulator speeds of 14-16MHz to run smoothly, while the optimized version should run well at 2-4MHz.
+!NEW!
+Now with TASC (The AppleSoft Compiler, by Microsoft) accelerated version flavors for much more performace boost.

 ## Key Optimizations Made: